 So let’s clarify, then, what I am saying and what I am not saying when I say sexual pleasure is not part of the essence of marriage.
 What I am saying is that marriage really exists without it.
 The absence of pleasure in sexual relations does not make a marriage no longer a marriage.
-The Bible mandate for sexual relations is there, 1 Corinthians 7:3.
-But even lengthy interruptions do not turn marriage into something other than marriage, as when a husband or wife is in prison for 10, 20 years or when seafarers went on a two year whaling expedition.
-That is what I am saying.
-Marriage is still marriage when pleasures rise and fall, can be expressed, cannot be expressed or when they completely disappear which happens sometimes for purely physiological reasons.
-A real marriage, indeed a happy one, can exist when those pleasures are not part of the joy.
+The Bible mandate for sexual relations is there in 1 Corinthians 7:3.
+But even lengthy interruptions do not turn marriage into something other than marriage, as when a husband or wife is in prison for ten or twenty years, or when seafarers went on a two-year whaling expedition.
+That is what I am saying: Marriage is still marriage when pleasures rise and fall, can be expressed, or cannot be expressed, or when they completely disappear, which happens sometimes for purely physiological reasons.
+A real marriage — indeed, a happy one — can exist when those pleasures are not part of the joy.

 In fact, let’s take it a little further.
-Since God designed marriage in this one flesh union to be a parable, a drama of his relationship to the Church and the Church to him, the absence of deeply loving pleasure in the act of one flesh union is less than the complete drama of the intensity, of the joy between Christ and his Church.
-I mean, it is amazing to me to think that God knew exactly what he was doing in creating sex as part of marriage and all of its exquisite pleasures and he had in mind Christ and the Church when he did back in the beginning.
-We know that from Ephesians 5:32 and so on.
+Since God designed marriage in this one-flesh union to be a parable, a drama of his relationship to the church and the church to him, the absence of deeply loving pleasure, in the act of one-flesh union, is less than the complete drama of the intensity, of the joy, between Christ and his church.
+I mean, it is amazing to me to think that God knew exactly what he was doing in creating sex as part of marriage and all of its exquisite pleasures, and he had in mind Christ and the church when he did back in the beginning.
+We know that from Ephesians 5:32.